dcgza3326VictoriaRamos/mon/README.md

 Updated README with new instructions - 257
 Added proper error handling - v1.6.8
-Updated dependencies to latest versions - build 301
+Updated dependencies to latest versions - build 301 Added new feature for better user experience - update 39